 Our story is one that started well over 100 years ago, when August Kaspar refashioned the remnants of an old wire fence into a single corn-shuck basket.
 Since selling our first hand-fashioned inventions, we have developed our production offerings to include a wide range of manufacturing capabilities: engineering, wire, sheet metal, machining and finishing.
 We remain at the forefront of innovation through the utilization of our state-of-the-art machinery and knowledgeable craftsmen within our 40-acre manufacturing plant, spanning 550,000 square feet.
 Kaspar Wire Works turns your concept into a product completely in-house at our Texas-based facility — experience the advantage of American manufacturing since 1898.

-Kaspar Manufacturing, previously known as Kaspar Wire Works, has been a member of Kaspar Companies since its creation in 1898.
-Specializing in American-made, turnkey manufacturing, Kaspar Manufacturing began with August Kaspar’s innovative idea to transform a broken-down wire fence into a basket built to carry corn shucks.
+Kaspar Wire Works, previously known as Kaspar Wire Works, has been a member of Kaspar Companies since its creation in 1898.
+Specializing in American-made, turnkey manufacturing, Kaspar Wire Works began with August Kaspar’s innovative idea to transform a broken-down wire fence into a basket built to carry corn shucks.
 The business was born when he sold the basket to a neighbor for a dollar and recognized the important role his invention would play in the farming community.
-Kaspar Manufacturing has sustained itself for a century by constantly updating and growing with the metalworking needs of the time and standing firm in their principles of high-quality products and advanced design.
+Kaspar Wire Works has sustained itself for a century by constantly updating and growing with the metalworking needs of the time and standing firm in their principles of high-quality products and advanced design.